BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 * Privacy

-Not hard to do withdrawals to stealth addresses.
+Not hard to do redemptions to stealth addresses.

 ## Economy